 Let’s take a look at the results of Minoxidil over several months to see how ongoing use of Minoxidil can improve your hair density.

 After a month of using Minoxidil, you probably won’t see much improvement in your hair.
 In fact, you may find that you’re experiencing additional hair shedding.
-This is known as Minoxidil shedding, and it’s a normal part of the hair regrowth process.
+This is known as Minoxidil shedding, and it’s a normal part of the hair growth process.

 This happens because Minoxidil encourages your hair to move through the hair growth cycle at an accelerated rate.